Abhishek3670/FlutterApp_MeetUp/README.md

-# mysecondapp
+# Flutter MeetUp app

-A new Flutter project.
+A Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project matches same interest people and they can chat also.

 A few resources to get you started if this is your first Flutter project: